 Who files the documents so I can get tax abatement?

-The settlement agent files the required documents with the deed after closing.
+Your settlement agent, such as the team at Federal Title, will file the required documents with the deed after closing.

 How do I know that my tax abatement application was approved?

 The settlement company handling your closing will know immediately, because your deed will go on record without transfer and recordation taxes.